Cowlitz River: Tributaries and bodies of water

+Conservation

+Efforts to restore aquatic and floodplain habitats at Salmon Creek, a tributary of the Cowlitz River, began under the Cascade Forest Conservancy.
+Approximately 2 mi of the stream's watershed is to be replanted, creating a "more varied" ecosystem.
+The project is due in part to a more than $330,000 grant in 2025 from the Washington State Salmon Recovery Funding Board and the Puget Sound Partnership.

 Recreation

 The Cowliz River's two hatcheries provide an exceptional sportfishing opportunity for recreational anglers in Washington and Oregon.
 The river consistently ranks as one of the states top ten steelhead and salmon producers.